wangeditor-team/wangeditor-usage-doc-en/docs/pages/08-API/05-destroy-editor.md

 # Destroy Editor
-You can destory editor instanc by using `editor.destroy()`.
+You can destroy editor instance by using `editor.destroy()`.
 The following example of Vue2.0:

 ```js
 import E from 'wangeditor'